Thea Tewi: Prizes

 Among the prizes received by Tewi were a Special Award for Outstanding Merit in Craftsmanship from the Artists-Craftsmen New York in 1967; a Medal of Honor and First Prize for Sculpture from the National Association of Women Artists in 1969; and a First Prize for Sculpture from the American Society of Contemporary Artists in 1971.

 Memberships

 Tewi was a former president of the Sculptors League and an honorary president of the League of Present-Day Artists.
 She was also a member of the American Society of Contemporary Artists, the Artists-Craftsmen New York, and the National Association of Women Artists; she chaired the latter group's Sculpture Jury from 1969 to 1972.

-Later life and death
+Personal life

-In 1980 Tewi was reported as dividing her life between Maryland, New York, and Italy.
+In 1980, Tewi was reported as dividing her life between Maryland, New York, and Italy.

-She died in Queens, New York at the age of 97, in 1999.
+She died in Queens, New York at the age of 97 in 1999.
 When her death was recorded, she was entered as Thea Schlachet.